openedx/edx-documentation/en_us/shared/students/SFD_prerequisites.rst

 .. image:: ../../shared/students/Images/EntEx_LandingPage.png
   :width: 500
-  :alt: The Entrance Exam page with the first problem visible
+  :alt: The Entrance Exam page with the first problem visible.

-To take the exam, answer all the available questions, and then click **Check** to submit your answers.
+To take the exam, answer all the available questions, and then select **Check** to submit your answers.

 To see your score on the exam, refresh the page after you submit your answers.